-How to Get Rid of the Check Engine Light
+How to Get Rid of the "Check Engine" Light

-Method 2: Turn Car On/Off Three Times
+2. Turn Car On and Off Three Times

 Some vehicles will automatically reset the trouble codes that caused the initial error after the vehicle is turned on and off three times in succession.
 To do this, insert your key into the ignition, turn the vehicle on for about a second, and then off for about a second.
-Repeat this three times then drive the car as normal.
+Repeat this two more times then drive the car as normal.
 Check to see if the check engine light reset.

-Method 3: Disconnect and Reconnect the Battery
+3. Disconnect and Reconnect the Battery

 You will need a wrench.
-Prop open the hood and disconnect the positive power cable to the vehicle battery using a wrench.
+Prop open the hood and use the wrench to disconnect the positive power cable to the vehicle battery.
 Leave the battery disconnected for at least 15 minutes.
-Put your key into the vehicle ignition and turn it three times to the “ON” position.
+Then put your key into the ignition and turn it three times to the “ON” position.
 This will clear the emissions data from the vehicle memory as well as the readiness flag data.

-Method 4: Using an OBD Code Reader
+4. Use an OBD Code Reader

 Following these techniques will allow you to rid the annoying check engine light as well as allow for new problems to be displayed properly.
 Whether you choose to manually reset the on board computer by resetting the battery or by using an OBD reader, you will be able to successfully fix the error.
 You may use these techniques to fix the check engine light error as well as any other errors in the future should they present themselves.